Knowledge is Power

-When there is a risk of information being lost whether, through promotion or downsizing, knowledge transfer can ensure that information remains accessible.
-Ideally, this is a hypothetical situation, an “in-the-event-of” that will likely not come to fruition, but then again, the process of knowledge migration is the loss of details, convictions, and facts Our familiarity with the process makes us create safeguards to have it be amenable to our needs.
+Knowledge transfer ensures that information remains accessible when there is a risk of information loss through promotion or downsizing.
+Ideally, this is a hypothetical situation.
+However, the process of knowledge migration is the loss of details, convictions, and facts.
+Our familiarity with the process makes us create safeguards to have it be amenable to our needs.
 In that regard, knowledge transfer represents our desire for stable progress.
 Though we are applying it to business today, it is as human a need as socializing and about as communication centric.
 Whatever sense of finality “transfer” evokes, as though one experience is coming to an end, the truth is that the experience continues in a new setting, skirted by different subjectivities, growing more approachable.

 Knowledge Transfer: It Has To Do With Continuity